cloudevents/spec/messagecatalog/spec.md

 - Type: `String`
 - Description: Documents the purpose of the message definition group in greater detail than the `description`.
-The text MAY have rich formatting in a format indicated by the `documentationformat` parameter.
-- Constraints:
-  - OPTIONAL

-#### `documentationformat` (message definition group)

-- Type: `String`
-- Description: Indicates the format of the `documentation` content.
-Well-known values are `HTML` and `Markdown` as well as `URL` if the documentation attribute contains a URL pointing to external content.
+The text MAY use [CommonMark](https://commonmark.org/) markdown formatting.
 - Constraints:
   - OPTIONAL